 - Book a tour of our office and KIDSZONE.
 To ease your nerves and ease your child into the experience, we welcome you to book a tour to see our office and meet our staff before you schedule an appointment.

-Example: How to Talk to Your Child About the Dentist
+Example: How to Talk to Your Child

 While helping her child brush her teeth, Reese’s mom reminds her each time of why we brush our teeth and her upcoming visit to the dentist.